 This can happen if:

-- Your body doesn't make enough red blood cells
+- The body doesn't make enough hemoglobin or red blood cells.

-- Bleeding causes you to lose red blood cells more quickly than they can be replaced
+- Bleeding causes loss of red blood cells and hemoglobin faster than they can be replaced.

 What red blood cells do

 The body makes three types of blood cells.
 White blood cells fight infection, platelets help blood clot and red blood cells carry oxygen throughout the body.

 Red blood cells have an iron-rich protein that gives blood its red color, called hemoglobin.
 Hemoglobin lets red blood cells carry oxygen from the lungs to all parts of the body.
 And it lets red blood cells carry carbon dioxide from other parts of the body to the lungs to be breathed out.